Jplaz02/RoleAssessment_Tool-main/README.md

 1. Interviewer opens the Role Assessment Tool during the interview.
 2. Applicant fills out the form with their details.
 3. The system processes the input and determines three matching roles.
-4. These results are sent to a Google Form using Apps Script.
+4. These results are sent to a Google Sheet using Apps Script.
-5. HR and interviewers can view the results in the Google Form response sheet.
+5. HR and interviewers can view the results in the Google Sheet response sheet.

 ---

 ## 🔒 Access Control

 - Applicants do **not** see the role suggestions.
-- Only interviewers and HR personnel have access to the Google Form results.
+- Only interviewers and HR personnel have access to the Google Sheet results.

 ---